salmaHany01/MultiCloudDevOpsProject/README.md

 - :white_circle: SonarQube
 - :white_circle: Openshift cluster

+***
-## Project Components
+## Project Structure

-### 1. Spring Boot Application Deployment Using Jenkins on OpenShift

-The objective of automating the deployment of a Spring Boot application within an OpenShift cluster is achieved through Jenkins.
-By developing Jenkins pipelines that efficiently manage the deployment lifecycle from code commit to production deployment, we ensure a scalable and resilient process.

-{screenshots}

-### 2. AWS Infrastructure Provisioning Using Terraform
+### 1. Provisioning AWS Infrastructure Using Terraform

-Provision and manage a complete AWS infrastructure using Terraform, enabling IaC practices.
-This approach not only streamlines the creation of AWS resources but also integrates them with CloudWatch for monitoring and alerting.
+Terraform is used to provide and manage a whole AWS infrastructure, allowing IaC processes and streamlining resource generation while also integrating with CloudWatch for monitoring and alerting.

 **Deploying the terraform modules to provision resources:**